 The conveyancing process may sometimes appear complicated and shrouded in mystery.
-However, it need not be and that is the purpose of this article and the reason I have created the attached infographic.
+However, it need not be and that is the purpose of this article and the attached infographic.
 It is my intention to demystify, answer some of the most frequently asked questions and set out the conveyancing process in broad strokes from start to finish.

 CHOOSING YOUR SOLICITOR

 Your choice of solicitor and relationship with them is one of the most important decisions you will make in the conveyancing process.
 Choosing the right solicitor will have a bearing on and influence your experience of the whole conveyancing process.

 Your solicitor should put you at ease and make the conveyancing process as smooth as possible.
 They should identify problems and present solutions.
 You should have a good rapport with your solicitor and feel comfortable picking up the phone to them.

 Traditionally most people don’t have cause to be in contact with their solicitor on a regular basis.
 They can feel intimidated and reluctant to ask questions for fear of being perceived as “stupid”.
 A good solicitor will be happy to answer such questions.
 A great solicitor will pre-empt them.

 My advice would be to think carefully before choosing your solicitor.
 Speak to your family, friends, and colleagues ask for their honest recommendations and be informed by their experiences.
 A referral is the highest form of complement in our business.
 As with all things in life, generally, you get what you pay for.
 If you are motivated solely by price, do not be surprised if you’re conveyancing experience is more unpleasant than it need otherwise be